Tom Hiddleston: Personal life

-Charity work
+Philanthropy

-He has donated items for auction and has supported several charities, including the Small Steps Project, Starlight Children's Foundation, Cure EB, Comic Relief, Red Nose Day USA, Thomas Coram Foundation for Children, Great Ormond Street Hospital, Amnesty International and Chance to Shine.
+Hiddleston has donated items for auction and has supported several charities, including the Small Steps Project, Starlight Children's Foundation, Cure EB, Comic Relief, Red Nose Day USA, Thomas Coram Foundation for Children, Great Ormond Street Hospital, Amnesty International, and Chance to Shine.

 He is a UK ambassador of the humanitarian and developmental assistance fund group UNICEF.
-He travelled to Guinea in early 2013 to raise awareness about hunger and malnutrition, and to South Sudan in early 2015 and late 2016 to report the results of the ongoing civil war on the lives of vast numbers of children across the country.
+He travelled to Guinea in early 2013 to raise awareness about hunger and malnutrition, and to South Sudan in early 2015 and late 2016 to report the devastating effects of the civil war on children in the country.

 Hiddleston identifies as a feminist.
-In February 2018, he was named one of the donators by Justice and Equality Fund, the UK version of the Time's Up initiative.
-He is also an ambassador of the Illuminating BAFTA campaign, an action which aims to provide opportunities to those who otherwise would not have been given a chance in the film, games and television industries.
+In February 2018, he was listed as one of the donors to the Justice and Equality Fund, the UK version of the Time's Up initiative.
+He is also an ambassador of the Illuminating BAFTA campaign, which aims to provide opportunities to those who otherwise would not have been given a chance in the film, games, and television industries.

+Hiddleston took part in the Soccer Aid for UNICEF's charity match as a player for the England Squad on 11 June 2023 at Old Trafford Stadium along with other celebrities.
+In 2024, Hiddleston returned as a player for the England squad which went on to win the match.
+In 2025, he returned to Soccer Aid as a manager for the England squad.

 Acting credits and awards

-According to Rotten Tomatoes and Box Office Mojo, Hiddleston's most critically acclaimed and commercially successful films are Unrelated (2007), Archipelago (2010), Thor (2011), Midnight in Paris (2011), The Avengers (2012), Only Lovers Left Alive (2013), Kong: Skull Island (2017), Thor: Ragnarok (2017), Avengers: Infinity War (2018), and Avengers: Endgame (2019).
+According to Rotten Tomatoes and Box Office Mojo, Hiddleston's most critically acclaimed and commercially successful films are Unrelated (2007), Archipelago (2010), Thor (2011), Midnight in Paris (2011), The Avengers (2012), Only Lovers Left Alive (2013), Thor: The Dark World (2013), Kong: Skull Island (2017), Thor: Ragnarok (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019) and The Life of Chuck (2024).

 Hiddleston has received a Golden Globe Award and a Laurence Olivier Award among other accolades.